 \subsubsection{Multi-agent Component}

-We design a simulation framework that captures realistic intra-household discussions for trip planning, while incorporating additional control mechanisms to improve LLM alignment.
+We design a simulation framework that captures realistic intra-household discussions for household decision-making, while incorporating additional control mechanisms to improve LLM alignment.
 The system comprises $N$+1 agents, {$A_1$, $A_2$, $\cdots$, $A_{N+1}$}, where $N$ corresponds to the number of household members.
-The first $N$ agents, {$A_1$, $\cdots$, $A_N$}, represent individual household participants with distinct roles, sociodemographic features and personas.
-The remaining agent, $A_{N+1}$, serves as a moderator that enforces discussion-level constraints and provides control to ensure coherent and aligned interaction dynamics throughout the simulation.
+The first $N$ agents represent household members with distinct roles, sociodemographic attributes, and personas, while $A_{N+1}$ serves as a moderator that enforces discussion-level constraints and supports coherent, aligned interaction dynamics.

-\textbf{Household Member Agent} Household member agents are designed to simulate realistic household members who participate in the discussion and collective decision-making process for trip generation.
-Each agent captures distinct behavioral patterns and preferences that reflect the diversity of roles within a household.
-Accordingly, every household member agent is equipped with a set of HA-CoPB persona-specific attributes from the that guide its responses and interaction behavior, as described below:
+\textbf{Household Member Agent.} Household member agents simulate participants in household discussion and collective decision-making.
+Each agent represents a distinct household role with corresponding behavioral patterns, preferences, and constraints.
+To link generated personas to negotiation behavior, every member agent is assigned HA-CoPB persona-specific attributes that guide its responses and interactions, as described below:

 where $role_i$ specifies the agent’s role within the household (e.g., parent or child) and indicates whether the agent serves as the household lead.